alexup71rus/PrivateGPT/README.md

-**PrivateGPT** is a local AI client replicating the functionality of ChatGPT, Groq, and Yandex Alice — but fully private and self-hosted.
+**PrivateGPT** is a local AI client replicating the functionality of ChatGPT, Grok, and Yandex Alice — but fully private and self-hosted.

 <img src="./src/assets/logo.svg" alt="Logo" width="100" />